reyj1999/calendar-mirror/README.md

 You need to run programs compiled on Debian on Debian and programs compiled on Ubuntu on Ubuntu due to ABI incompatibilites.

+You also need to install various [required packages](https://www.copperspice.com/docs/cs_overview/requirements-unix.html) needed by CopperSpice to run Casper Calendar.
+The CopperSpice link above provides a list of required packages for each distribution and any additional dependencies.
+Note the dependency on libx11-dev.
+You also need these packages if building Casper Calendar from source (see below).

 Use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create an application launcher for Casper Calendar and add it to the system menu.

 ## Casper Calendar Usage